StanJulia/Stan.jl/README.md

 1. CmdStan (see <http://mc-stan.org>) is properly installed.

 2. Mamba (see <https://github.com/brian-j-smith/Mamba.jl>) is installed.
-It can be installed using Pkg.add("Mamba")
+It can be installed using Pkg.add("Mamba").
+It requires Mamba v"0.10.0"

 3. On OSX, all examples check the environment variable JULIA_SVG_BROWSER to automatically display (in a browser) the simulation results (after creating .svg files), e.g. on my system I have exported JULIA_SVG_BROWSER="Google Chrome.app".
 For other platforms the final lines in the Examples/xxxx.jl files may need to be adjusted (or removed).
 In any case, on all platforms, both a .svg and a .pdf file will be created and left behind in the working directory.